three-horsemen/AEvoSwarm/README.md

 Applications of parallelism
 ---

 The usage of parallel processing has major implications with respect to the success of this project as a result of the SIMD-based framework described above.
 Thus the processed of each ant can be simulated on a separate GPU thread.
 Moreover, since the receptive field of an ant will be restricted to only a few tiles around it, we can make the assumption that a given ant can function independently of the ants outside its receptive field.
 This will prevent the need for excessive synchronization among the threads.

 ![](https://media.githubusercontent.com/media/three-horsemen/AEvoSwarm/master/screenshots/mpi%20-n%204%20with%20task%20manager.png)

 From generation of food on the map to handling the interactions of ants on the map, can also be parallelized to a great extent.
 Further, dividing the map into logical sectors, each of which can individually host multiple tiles upon which the ants can coexist provides scope for increasing the parallelization further.

+Setup
+---

+This project utilizes a variety of computational methods including multiprocessing in MPI and GPU programming in OpenCL, and performs a variety of functionalities such as GTK window management, graphics in OpenCV and also utilizes the boost libraries to perform various miscellaneous functions such as multithreading, OS interaction and logging.
+As a result, there are a variety of dependencies that need to be installed.
+Installation of the required dependencies on Ubuntu have been documented below:

+Install dependencies:

+    sudo apt install libboost-all-dev mpi ocl-icd-opencl-dev

+You will also need to install opencv, but ensure you have these dependencies before you do:

+    sudo apt install libgtk2.0-dev pkg-config

+There are a variety of online guides on how to do this.
+For example, step 3 of [this](https://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/) guide should suffice for our purposes.

+Once you have these installed you can proceed to compilation.

+This project is structured like you typical CMake project.
+Most modern IDEs should thus be able to natively support compiling and generation of build artifacts that you can execute.

+Alternatively, running it from command line:

+    mkdir build
+    cd build
+    cmake ..
+    make

+Usage
+---

+Now that you have your executables generated, we recommend starting with one of the main executable files:

+    cd ..
+    ./build/unit_test_ant_world
+    # Press escape to exit gracefully

+    # The below executable will parallelize the evolution in two processes
+    ./build/unit_test_ant_world_mpi -n 2 unit_test_ant_world_mpi

+There are also a variety of other unit tests that would be generated that help you troubleshoot the various functionality such as OpenCL if the main simulation is not executing.
+You are likely missing a dependency installation or have incompatible system specifications.